ynkmgit/graph_e_rc2/README.md

 │   ├── components/         # Common components
 │   └── lib/                # Utilities and common logic
 ├── public/                 # Static files
+├── config/                 # Configuration files
 ├── docker-compose.yml      # Docker Compose configuration
 ├── Dockerfile              # Docker build configuration
 └── .env.example            # Sample environment variables
 ```

+## External Access with ngrok

+When you need to temporarily expose your development application externally:

+1. The ngrok service is started with Docker Compose
+2. Check the issued URL on the ngrok admin panel (http://localhost:4040)
+3. Use the issued URL to access your application from external sources